unrealwork/axibase-collector/jobs/examples/nginx.md

 sudo nginx -s reload
 ```

-Repeat the process, if you have multiple NGINX servers.
+Repeat the process for each NGINX server that you would like to monitor.

 ## Import NGINX CSV parser configuration into ATSD